September 11, 2020

 Based on the specific tire tread pattern of his Rolls-Royce leading to the spot, Litel looks good for the murder.
 He finally admits his past with Armstrong and their financial deal for new housing development.
 Investigating on his own, Cameron puts the idea into Robbins' head that Kelly planned to double-cross her and keep the money himself.
 The two “love doves” drive to the scene of Armstrong’s demise to get the invisible money.
 Kelly's only plan is to silence loose lips.

 This drama was produced by Rudy Ralston and written by Don Martin for Republic Pictures.
 The veteran of many Republic westerns, R. G. Springsteen, directed this seventy-minute crime film.
 Thanks to a competent cast, this well-played B-movie is a familiar theme of extortion with lying characters—two Hollywood favorites.
 Thick, night cinematography adds atmosphere to this "mystery" film.
-Still, it holds up pretty well for a very unknown film but with an oft-used title.
+It holds up well enough for a very unknown film with an oft-used title.

 Note: Late in the film, Cameron begins suspecting Kelly is surely guilty of something and poses a few questions to Elliot.
 Covering for Kelly, the attorney gets the run-around.
 Fed up and realizing there will be no straight answers, Cameron sarcastically deadpans, "Well, are you happy, Harry?"